 Schools must always state one of these as the reason for the exclusion.

-On the day of the exclusion, the school must contact you, either in conversation or in writing, to tell you that your child has been excluded and to arrange a meeting within 7 days to discuss the exclusion.
+On the day of the exclusion, the school must contact you, either verbally or in writing, to tell you that your child has been excluded and to arrange a meeting within 7 days to discuss the exclusion.

 Within 8 days of the exclusion, the school should write to tell you: